lightninglabs/docs.lightning.engineering/lightning-network-tools/taproot-assets/universes.md

 When running `litd` in integrated mode, your universe may also be available at port `:8443`

-The contents of the default universe are also available via a public API:
+The contents of the default universe are also available via a public REST API:

 {% embed url="https://universe.lightning.finance/v1/taproot-assets/universe/roots" %}